 On the day of the presentation

 Arrive to the poster session at least 15 minutes before your designated time slot to be sure you have enough time to assemble the poster.
 Leave the posters up for the duration of your assigned time slot.
-If you have been assigned a theme or presentation number, be sure to set up your poster at the assigned poster board.
-It is your responsibility to provide push pins or binder clips to secure your poster.
-Do not use tape to secure posters to the poster board.
+If you have been assigned a theme or presentation number, be sure to set up your poster at the assigned space.
+It is your responsibility to provide poster boards, push pins, or binder clips to secure your poster.

 If you have been assigned a presentation hour, presenting authors are required to attend their posters during the assigned time slot.
 You may elect to have additional presenters stand by the poster at any other time.
 Presenters may elect to have 8.5 x 11” copies of their posters available to the public when they are away from their posters.